slackapi/bolt-python/docs/README.md

 open http://localhost:3000/bolt-python/getting-started  # Visit a landing page
 ```

 Edits to pages are reflected live — no restarting the server or reloading the page.
 (I'd say...
-95% of the time, and 100% time if you're just editing a markdown file)
+95% of the time, and 100% time if you're just editing a markdown file).
+The generated reference docs only load in prod!

 Remember — you're only viewing the Bolt for Python docs right now.
-The links to the other docs won't show you the new version until deployment

 #### Running locally in Japanese